-Hold the brake pedal down with your right foot and set the parking brake.
+- Hold the brake pedal down with your right foot and set the parking brake. - Move the shift lever into PARK (P) position like this:

-- Move the shift lever into PARK (P) position as follows: - Pull the lever toward you.
+Pull the lever toward you.

 - Move the lever up as far as it will go.

-- 3. Move the ignition key to LOCK.
+- Move the key in the ignition to LOCK.

 - Remove the key and take it with you.
-If you can leave your vehicle with the ignition key in your hand, your vehicle is in PARK (P).
+If you can leave your vehicle with the key in your hand, your vehicle is in PARK (P).